8 mins read

 Accounting fraud is when a person or group intentionally targets a company’s finance department to take money out of the business.
 However, there are many different examples and methods being used to defraud businesses today, and it can be tricky to decipher what fraud looks like and indeed when it happens.
 Some of the most common acts of accounting fraud - and something which we’ll explain in more detail later - include purposely inflating revenue, recording false assets, or overstating corporate expenses.

 People also commonly associate fraud cases with instigators from outside of the business, but as there are rising cases of people within companies using their position to wire money to themselves, it helps to have set procedures and processes in place no matter what the scenario.
+This is particularly important for addressing accounts payable fraud in small businesses, where the impact of such fraud can be especially damaging.

 The array of software tools and lack of proper security means fraudsters can target businesses in all sorts of different ways, but one of the most common ways is from imposter scams such as phishing and gaining access to company emails.
 For example, say an accountant receives an email supposedly from the CFO or CEO who has asked to pay a supplier £50,000 for services bought.
 Will they question it when there seems to be a legitimate invoice attached?
 Especially when they are overwhelmed by the number of invoices being processed.
 Perhaps in larger businesses where protocols and automated systems are in place to protect them, but it’s less likely in smaller operations that utilise manual processes.